WyseNynja/Splatoon-2-Drawing/README.md

 Unlike the Wii U, which handles these controllers on a 'per-game' basis, the Switch treats the Pokken controller as if it was a Switch Pro Controller.
 Along with having the icon for the Pro Controller, it functions just like it in terms of using it in other games, apart from the lack of physical controls such as analog sticks, the buttons for the stick clicks, or other system buttons such as Home or Capture.

-For their own personal use, shinyquagsire23 repurposed Switch-Fightstick to output a set sequence of inputs to systematically print Splatoon posts.
+For their own personal use, @shinyquagsire23 repurposed Switch-Fightstick to output a set sequence of inputs to systematically print Splatoon posts.
 This works by using the smallest size pen and D-pad inputs to plot out each pixel one-by-one.

-The problem is that installing the compilers can take a really long time, so then WyseNynja bundled most everything you need inside a docker container.
+The problem is that installing the compilers can take a really long time, so then @WyseNynja bundled most everything you need inside a docker container.
 You can install Docker from https://www.docker.com/.

 #### Drawing
 Draw your image 320x120 pixel black and white indexed raw image in GIMP.

-TODO: better steps for how to use GIMP here
+There is an example GIMP file in the images directory.

+The important part is "Image > Mode > Indexed..." and then "Use black and white (1-bit) palette".

+1. To save your image, go to File > Export.
+2. When exporting, select "Raw image data (*.data)".
+3. Save your image wherever is most convenient.
+You will use this when setting the IMG variable later.
+4. Leave RGB type as "Standard" and the indexed palette type as "R, G, B".

 #### Programming